EPIC-guide/epic-guide.github.io/_life/money-americans.md

 	amount in DA-1?
 Morally I feel you should be able to, to avoid double taxation, but I can't be sure about the legal answer.

- 1. Annex R-US 164, _Demande en remboursement de la retenue supplémentaire d’impôt USA 20XX_, or Request for refund of US supplemental withholding tax 20XX (replace with actual year).
+ 1. Annex R-US 164, _Demande en remboursement de la retenue supplémentaire d'impôt USA 20XX_, or Request for refund of US supplemental withholding tax 20XX (replace with actual year).
 This is where it gets tricky.
 I believe this is for US investments made through _Swiss_ brokers, who automatically withhold some tax as a compliance measure (maybe